troldal/Numerixx/docs/docIntro.rst

 MIT License

-Copyright (c) 2023 Kenneth Troldal Balslev
+Copyright (c) 2024 Kenneth Troldal Balslev and KinetiQ.dev

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal